 Will County Clerk

 Joliet IL 60432

 SSGHS offers access to all U. S. Federal Censuses and Illinois state censuses via FamilySearch and Ancestry Library Edition.
 SSGHS does have some federal census microfilm and some Illinois state census microfilm.

-Census records for the entire United States are at any National Archives regional facility and many large libraries.
+U. S. Federal Census records are also at National Archives regional facilities and many large libraries:

 7358 South Pulaski Road

 SSGHS Library has photocopies of obituaries appearing in several area newspapers for various years.
 Please see our online catalog.